Yale University is home to many amazing dance

 within this art form.
 In past years, Taps'

-performance have consisted of
+performances have consisted of

 student-choreographed pieces ranging in style from